notteddydev/verbose-tribble/README.md

+# verbose-tribble
-# Python package for rotating image files in multiples of 90 degrees.
+Python package for rotating image files in multiples of 90 degrees.

 ### How to use: